gamethis/BonkeyWonkers/exercise4/README.md

 1. hover over `forwarded address` for the port Labeled Grafana (3000)
 1. click middle icon

-## Login to grafana

-- username is admin
-- password is admin
-- When asked to enter a new password click `skip`

-## Setup Data Source

-- Import prometheus data source
-- The url will be: <http://prometheus:9090>

 ## Create a dashboard

 1. Create a dashboard(s) that shows: